When should my newborn be photographed?

 Will family photos be taken during the session?

 Of course!
 While your newborn is the main focus of the session, I enjoy capturing the love and emotion between siblings, parents, and babies.
 If you’re bringing any older siblings with you, I’ll likely take family and sibling photos first (as long as baby is cooperating!) since newborn sessions are quite long and a child’s attention span and patience may not last through the entire session.
 We want to make sure to capture everyone while they’re at their best!

 Absolutely!
 I’ll photograph each baby individually and then capture images of the babies together.
 These sessions require that I bring in an assistant to ensure the twin’s or triplet’s safety during the session.
 There is no extra cost to you!
 You’ve already purchased two of everything else… it’s my pleasure to absorb this cost for you to ensure that your sweet babies are safe and that you have memories that will last a lifetime.

 What do I do if one of my family members is sick on the day of the session?

 As a nurse, I know just how quickly germs can spread!
 Please let me know as soon as possible if you or your child are sick so we can reschedule to a different date.
 I will not require an additional deposit or charge a fee for rescheduling under these unavoidable circumstances.
 In turn, I will inform you if I am ill and need to reschedule the session.
 Even when illness is not present, I am always extra careful protecting these little ones.
-I wash my hands before and throughout each session, have hand sanitizer available, and thoroughly launder all blankets, wraps, hats, etc. after each and every session.
+I sanitize the studio before and after each photo session, wash my hands before and throughout each session, have hand sanitizer available, and thoroughly launder all blankets, swaddles, hats, etc. after each and every session.